Home Our Story History

 1980–1995

 Throughout the 1980s, the company steadily expanded its truck leasing, finance and insurance offerings.
 By the end of the decade, Rush Enterprises had established itself as a leading one-stop sales and service provider.
 By 1992, the company had exceeded $100 million in revenue, and Marvin’s vision of an interconnected regional network was taking shape.
-With the goal of reaching $1 billion in annual revenue, the company began an intense period of acquisition and expansion that would last for over twenty years.
+With the acquisition of dealerships in the Los Angeles market in 1994, the company began an intense period of expansion that would last for over 25 years.

 Marvin and Rusty Rush at NASDAQ